biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 We first benchmarked the performance of GestaltMatcher and PubCaseFinder on the GMDB dataset.
 Moreover, we focused on the Japanese patients.
 We collected the clinical information encoded to HPO terms and the facial image from the publcations in the [J-STAGE](https://www.jstage.jst.go.jp/) database.

 The diagnosis of rare diseases is challenging due to the rarity of the diseases and the lack of expertise.
-The facial analysis tools such as GestaltMatcher (GM) and Face2Gene have been developed to assist the diagnosis of rare diseases.
+The facial analysis tools such as GestaltMatcher and Face2Gene have been developed to assist the diagnosis of rare diseases.
 The PubCaseFinder is a tool that can search similar clinical cases from the literature.
 The integration of facial analysis tools into PubCaseFinder can help the clinicians to diagnose the rare diseases more efficiently.

 # Materials and Methods